Rinet IT's site has changed over the years along with improvements in WordPress and Joomla!. Read about its history and the changes.

 Some months later an update for Joomla 3.x appeared and it updated the site with just mouse clicks.
 At last Joomla caught up to WordPress, but it was too late.

-At around the time Joomla brought out a new version I had built more and more sites using WordPress and I was beginning to prefer it.
+At around the time Joomla! brought out a new version I had built more and more sites using WordPress and I was beginning to prefer it.
 Even more so when it came to updates.
-WordPress is done with a few mouse clicks whereas Joomla needed to be re-done as version 2.5 was virtually a different product to 1.5 (and even to 1.6.x).
+WordPress updates and upgraded are done with a few mouse clicks whereas Joomla needed to be re-done as version 2.5 was virtually a different product to 1.5 (and even to 1.6.x).

 Using purchased tools made it easier but these did not convert the menus very well as one key record (the "root") was left out for the menus.